IAmADroid/Assignment2/Update journal.md

 Compensate for \r.

+in BEGIN, make sure to reinitialize the student and set the fees to 0.

 check for course not found in register

 Design specs ("assignment4.pdf") by professor call for "REQUEST", but code skeleton and command file both say "REGISTER".